tbp.monty.frameworks.utils#

 - get_angle_beefed_up(v1, v2)[source]#

-If one of the vectors is undefined, return arbitrarily large distance
+If one of the vectors is undefined, return an arbitrarily large distance.

-If one of the vectors is the zero vector, return arbitrarily large distance
+If one of the vectors is the zero vector, return an arbitrarily large distance.

-Also enforces that vectors are unit vectors (therefore less efficient than the standard get_angle)
+Also enforces that vectors are unit vectors, which makes it less efficient than the standard get_angle.

 >>> angle_between_vecs((1, 0, 0), (0, 1, 0)) 1.5707963267948966 >>> angle_between_vecs((1, 0, 0), (1, 0, 0)) 0.0 >>> angle_between_vecs((1, 0, 0), (-1, 0, 0)) 3.141592653589793